 Some of the causes of lag are known, and quite obvious.
 The more players who are in a particular area, the more processing the server will have to do, and the slower its relative performance.
 Here are examples:

 - Steel tornado is an area damage skill in the dual wield line.
-It hits everyone within a certain area, though only the first six players being hit receive full damage.
+It hits everyone within a certain area, though only a certain number of players receive full damage.
 Other opposing players receive reduced damage up to a point.
 Steel tornado is also an execute, so when any player is hit there is a check to determine if execution damage should apply.
 Every hit of damage has to be processed for every player in the area, and all that data sent to every other player in the area who, like with healing, may mouse-over other players in their area.

-- Ultimates such as Meteor (Mage’s guild) that hit an area also include a calculation to determine if your ultimate has already hit and done damage (so one person’s ultimate should not hit multiple times).
-The use of an ultimate brings your ultimate pool down to zero, though once lag starts this is not instantaneous – so multiple ultimates can go off from one person.
-Only one of them will do damage, though for each one the calculations and checks to determine if it will damage, to whom, and what debuffs will be applied need to be performed.
-This can significantly exacerbate the lag if someone (or multiple people) spam Meteor during lag.
+- Back in the good old days, ultimates such as Meteor (Mage’s guild) that hit an area also included a calculation to determine if your ultimate has already hit and done damage (so one person’s ultimate should not hit multiple times).
+The use of an ultimate brings your ultimate pool down to zero, though once lag starts this was not instantaneous – so multiple ultimates could go off from one person.
+Only one of them would do damage, though for each one the calculations and checks to determine if it will damage, to whom, and what debuffs will be applied need to be performed.
+This would significantly exacerbate the lag if someone (or multiple people) spamed Meteor during lag.

 Every time that an area of effect (AoE) skill is used, calculations need to be performed and information updated in the game clients (computers) of every player who is within a certain range.
 The more players from each side, the more calculations need to be performed and the more updates need to be sent.
 There is a reasonably feasible number of such that can be performed without impacting timing of game play (lag) for the players involved, and this is largely dependent upon the way that both the game client and servers were programmed.